-Narendra Khandal Partner M No. 065025
+Narendra Khandal Partner M No. 065025 UDIN: 20065025AAAADN5445 Mumbai, May 18, 2020

-Mumbai, May 7, 2019

-Annexure - I to the Independent Auditors Report Referred to in our report of even date, to the members of Brij Bhoomi Expressway Private Limited for the year ended March 31, 2019
+Annexure - I to the Independent Auditors Report Referred to in our report of even date, to the members of Brij Bhoomi Expressway Private Limited for the year ended March 31, 2020

 - i) (a) The company is maintaining proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) The fixed assets of the company have been physically verified by the management during the year and no material discrepancies have been noticed on such verification.
 In our opinion, the frequency of verification is reasonable. - (c) The company doesn't have any land as its fixed assets and hence the reporting requirements under this sub-clause are not applicable. - ii) In our opinion, and according to the information and explanations given to us, the company has sub-contracted the entire construction / operation related activities and therefore does not carry any inventories.
 Hence, the reporting requirements under clause (ii) of paragraph 3 of the order are not applicable. - iii) In our opinion and according to the information and explanation given to us, the company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under section 189 of the Companies Act 2013.
 Accordingly, the reporting requirements under sub-clause (a), (b) and (c) of Clause (iii) of paragraph 3 of the order are not applicable. - iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities granted in respect of which provisions of section 185 and 186 of the Act are applicable and hence the reporting requirements under clause (iv) of paragraph 3 of the order are not applicable. - v) In our opinion and according to the information and explanations given to us, the company has not accepted any deposits during the period under audit.
 Consequently, the directives issued by Reserve Bank of India and the provisions of sections 73 to 76 of the Act and the rules framed thereunder are not applicable. - vi) According to the information and explanations provided to us and as represented by the management, the maintenance of cost records have not been specified for the company by the Central Govt., under sub-section (1) of section 148 of the Act read with Companies (Cost Records and Audit) Rules, 2014 (as amended).
 Hence, the reporting requirements under clause (vi) of paragraph 3 of the order are not applicable. - vii) (a) According to the information and explanations given to us and based on the records of the company examined by us, the company is generally regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, incometax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues, as applicable, with the appropriate authorities in India.
-According to the information and explanations given to us, there are no undisputed amounts in respect of the aforesaid statutory dues which in arrears as at March 31, 2019 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no applicable statutory dues which have not been deposited on account of any dispute.
+According to the information and explanations given to us, there are no undisputed amounts in respect of the aforesaid statutory dues which in arrears as at March 31, 2020 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no applicable statutory dues which have not been deposited on account of any dispute except in respect of a demand of Rs.
+4.44 Lacs from the office of the VAT, Uttar Pradesh against which appeal has been preferred with Commissioner of VAT, Agra by paying an amount of Rs.
+1.56 Lacs under protest.